-Fluid Grounds is an ambulatory choreographic quartet performance mapped out and set in motion by Benoît Lachambre.
+Fluid Grounds is an ambulatory choreographic quintet performance mapped out and set in motion by Benoît Lachambre.
 The second part of a triptych that began with Lifeguard (a solo created by Benoît Lachambre in 2016), Fluid Grounds is a production of Par B.L.eux and Sophie Corriveau in coproduction with Agora de la danse, Festival TransAmériques and Charleroi Danse.

 In this second opus, five performers meet in the fabrication of ambulatory spaces by questioning together the notions of presence, of connection, of space and the idea of routes used as memory weavers and choreographic catalysts.

 Though the technique of floor and walls taping, they map out vectors of movement, sketching with viewers a theatrical cartography.
 Then, the adhesive drawings on the floor come to life, serving as the work’s nexus.
 They constitute a visible memory of the work’s relational history and they plastically represent the potential of the awakening inherent in the recognition of the unifying matrix.

 The changing traces are influenced by the movements of the spectators and supported by a sound device that dynamizes several variations of textures of occupations and memories within the installation.
 All these elements generate each time a constantly changing piece in which the link settles around the choreographic event and the sensory depth.
 Performers become vectors of perception as they guide the spectators and address to them through their kinaesthetic and spatial senses.